igomezv/NcosmoVAE/README.md

 }
 ```

 ## Contributions

 Contributions to **`NcosmoVAE`** are very welcome!
 If you have suggestions for improvements or new features, feel free to create an issue or pull request.

-## TODO

-- [ ] To include support for other neural network architectures such as Convolutional Neural Networks (CNNs) and Variational Autoencoders (VAEs).

 ## Project Structure